andybyte/andybyte.github.io/docs/immuno-defender.markdown

 permalink: /immuno-defender/
 ---

+> *You control a Nano-Bot and take part in your own immune system to fight against diseases in your body.
+Learn how the immune system works to overcome viruses and build immunity, or perish trying.
+It's up to you in this 3D action game.*

 ![Immuno-Defender Teaser](/assets/images/immuno-defender_teaser.png)

 This project was the focus of my MSIS thesis at the University of Pittsburgh, and I am currently seeking funding and feedback to continue its development.
 You can read the full thesis <a href="http://d-scholarship.pitt.edu/id/eprint/45354" target="_blank">here</a>.